Best Life Insurance for Parents in 2025

 How Much Life Insurance Should My Parents Get?

 Life insurance can help with estate planning.
 Beneficiaries can use the proceeds from the policy to pay estate or inheritance taxes.
-Life insurance proceeds are typically tax-free.
+Life insurance proceeds are tax-free.

 money2 icon